voop-lv/aikar-idb/README.md

+# Fork notice
+This project is forked from already existing project [Aikar IDB](https://github.com/aikar/db).
+This fork include some of the patches and including H2, Postgres SQL support and other stuff.

 # IDB - Intuitive Database Wrapper

 This is my JDBC Database Wrapper, with the intent on providing a clean intuitive API, for access to a JDBC database,